-The structure is fairly simple.
-OpenLM will acquire license usage information from its brokers (Agents) on the organization’s license servers, and securely send it to the OpenLM Cloud Server.
-Please refer to this page for additional information.
+OpenLM will receives license usage information from the instances of the brokers (Agents) on the organization’s license servers, and securely send it to the OpenLM Cloud Server.
+See the overview.

-Please contact support at openlm.com to discuss the pros in implementing OpenLM SaaS for monitoring your licenses.
+Please contact support at openlm.com to discuss the pros in implementing OpenLM Cloud for monitoring your licenses.
 We are confident in our ability to address any concern.

-The OpenLM SaaS customer database is fully maintained by the OpenLM team, and is identical to the OpenLM ‘On-premise’ database.
-This facilitates seamless switching between SaaS and ‘On-premise’ installations.
+The OpenLM Cloud customer database is fully maintained by the OpenLM team, and is identical to the OpenLM ‘On-premise’ database.
+This facilitates seamless switching between Cloud and ‘On-premise’ installations.

-*OpenLM Agent is currently not supported by OpenLM SaaS
+*OpenLM Agent is currently not supported by OpenLM Cloud